Join over ¼ million

 That’s 416 weeks, or almost 3,000 days.

 I had actually done some travelling before – a couple of summers in the states, and an entire month already in Spain.
-But about this time back in 2003, on the week of my 21st birthday, I left Ireland for good.
-I had graduated university a few days before, and knew that I’d only be coming back “home” for visits (I’ve never once missed the family Christmas dinner).
-But it’s not really my home any more.
-Since then, “wherever I lay my hat, that’s my home”.
+But back in 2003, on the week of my 21st birthday, I left Ireland for good.
+I had graduated university a few days before, and knew that I'd only be coming back “home” for visits (I've never once missed the family Christmas dinner).
+But it's not really my home any more.
+Since then, “wherever I lay my hat, that's my home”.

 After devoting my life to them, university and schools had taught me nothing of any real importance.
 I had gone through as many books as I could and thought I knew it all, but the fact of the matter is that I have become the person I was meant to be in the last 4/5 of a decade, while on the road.
 And I certainly still have a lot left to learn.

-[Edit: People keep asking me how I can afford a travel lifestyle for so long, or if I'm rich or if my parents paid for everything.
+People keep asking me how I can afford a travel lifestyle for so long, or if I'm rich or if my parents paid for everything.
 I paid for the entire trip myself, starting with no money saved up; I can assure you my lifestyle is way cheaper than most settled people who prove observation #10 and need so much money to buy rubbish!

 1. Everyone everywhere basically wants the same thing